-The Chattooga County School District has established a Professional Learning Plan based on the performance of its students, staff, and the impact of its educational programs.
-The instructional practices and funding for the Professional Learning Plan support a pervasive commitment to equity in academic areas and instruction for all students.
-In order to address the challenges faced by the educational system and fully implement the vision of the school system, there must be accountability at all levels of the organization to improve student achievement and school effectiveness.
-The District is committed to a philosophy of respect and high expectations for all students, parents, teachers and other staff.
-The District is also committed to providing all children residing in the county with a free and adequate education regardless of race, national origin, sex, disability, family status or place of residence.
+The Chattooga County School District has established a professional learning plan based on the performance of its students, staff, and the impact of its educational programs.
+The instructional practices and funding for the professional learning plan support a pervasive commitment to equity in academic areas and instruction for all students.
+To address the challenges faced by the educational system and fully implement the vision of the school system, there must be accountability at all levels of the organization to improve student achievement and school effectiveness.
+The district is committed to a philosophy of respect and high expectations for all students, parents, teachers, and other staff.
+The district is also committed to providing all children residing in the county with a free and adequate education regardless of race, national origin, sex, disability, family status or place of residence.

-District Mission Statement and Vision
+District Mission and Vision Statements

-Mission: Enable all students to become productive, contributing citizens who can communicate effectively, gather and use information, make responsible decisions, utilize technology, and adapt to the challenges of the future.
+Mission: Enable all students to become productive, contributing citizens who can communicate effectively, gather, and use information, make responsible decisions, utilize technology, and adapt to the challenges of the future.